Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/managedIdentities/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Managed identity example

-This deploys the module in its simplest form.
+This deploys the module with a system and user assigned managed identity

 ```hcl
 terraform {